williamouyang/okta.github.io/_source/docs/guides/scim_guidance.md

 Your SCIM API must be able to filter users by `userName` and should also support filtering by `id` and `emails`.
 Filtering support is required because most provisioning actions require the ability for Okta to determine if a user resource exists on your system.
+The filter Okta generates will be based on the `userName` field, following the pattern "userName eq "..." ".

 Consider the scenario where an Okta customer with thousands of users has a provisioning integration with your system, which also